wso2/kubernetes-apim/advanced/helm/pattern-2/README.md

 ##### 2. Setup persistent storage.

-* Using Azurefiles,
+* Using Azure Files,

-  Add the following parameter and value to the values.yaml.
+  Add the following parameter and value to the `<HELM_HOME>/apim-gw-km-with-analytics/values.yaml`.
   ```
+  wso2:
+    deployment:
+      persistentRuntimeArtifacts:
         cloudProvider: Azure
   ```

 * Using a Network File System (NFS),